GoogleCloudPlatform/kubectl-ai/docs/bedrock.md

 ## Supported Models

-See this for a [list of models available on Bedrock. ](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html)
+[See this](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html)  for a list of models available on Bedrock.
+However a small subset of these models are supported by `kubectl-ai`.

-However, the models which can be used by kubectl-ai should support TEXT `OutputModality`.
-If you intend to use kubectl-ai as a command line tool or within the docker container, this works on multi-turn chat which is built in kubectl-ai using streaming so the model should support streaming too; further if you want to use tools to complete your response then models needs to support tools in streamig mode.
-Howeber if you use the `berockClient` API, or use Single turn implementation then the list of models you can use widens.
-[This list](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html) should allow you to shortlist which models can be used for your usecase.
+The models which can be used by kubectl-ai should support TEXT `OutputModality` because of nature of the tool.
+For using kubectl-ai in command line mode or from within the docker container the model should support streaming too; further if you want to use tools to complete your response then models needs to support tools in streamig mode.
+The limit the models which can used with this tool.

+Further, in this release, only models which support `ON_DEMAND` throughput are supported.
+Consequently Anthropic Claude models are not supported, including Claude Sonnet 4 and Claude 3.7.
+If this is required for your usecase, please raise a ticket with specific needs and we will support it.
 The list that follows gives a more accuratre list of models which should support all use cases.
-(Its not exhaustive, it might be different for your region; the list was built for ap-south-1 (Mumbai) region.
+(Its not exhaustive, also it might be different for your region; the list was built for ap-south-1 (Mumbai) region.

-In this release, Anthropic Claude models are not supported, including Claude Sonnet 4 and Claude 3.7.
-Open a ticket if you need that and I will enable that.

-Currently supported:
+#### Some models currently supported:

 - Amazon Titan Text Lite : `amazon.titan-text-lite-v1`
 - Google Gemma 3: `google.gemma-3-4b-it`
-- Google Gemma 3: `google.gemma-3-27b-it`
 - Qwen3 Coder 480B: `qwen.qwen3-coder-480b-a35b-v1:0`
-- Qwen3 VL 235B : `qwen.qwen3-235b-a22b-2507-v1:0`
 - Nvidia Nemotron Nano : `nvidia.nemotron-nano-3-30b`
 - Mistral AI Voxtral: `mistral.voxtral-mini-3b-2507`
 - Deepseek V3 : `deepseek.v3-v1:0`

-This is not an exhaustive list of models supported (depending on the region the list of models might change).
-Many of these models do not support tools.
+If you use the `bedrockClient` API, or use Single turn implementation then the subset of models widens as this doesn't need models which support streaming.
+[This list](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html) should allow you to shortlist which models can be used for your usecase.

 ## Setup